joshgerdes/jekyll-uno/_drafts/create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 This functionality allows your computer to connect privately to resources over a secure tunnel using your internet connection, using an Azure Virtual Network gateway, you can seamlessly connect to resources without the need of opening up your resources to the internet or having to whitelist your _(or third party vendor)_ IP address, which may change daily.

-Using Azure Active Directory, you know only your specified users access your Azure resources.
+You know only your specified users access your Azure resources using Azure Active Directory.

 You can have a site to site and point to site VPN running on the same Gateway today.
 We will set up a Point to Site VPN using Windows 11.